Reporting

 First Steps

 Approaching a police station can be confronting.
 To feel more in control, you may find comfort in calling the station prior to your arrival.
 Request to speak to the duty officer – they can tell you the name of their investigating officer and tell them that you are coming to the station.
 That way, whenever you arrive at reception, you can ask for the investigating officer without needing to explain yourself.
-If you are in a state with a sexual offence investigation squad, the duty officer can notify a specialised investigating officer that you are coming to the station.
+If you are in a state with a designated sexual offence investigation team, the duty officer can notify a specialised investigating officer that you are coming to the station.
 If you prefer, you can request to speak with a female detective.
 A female detective may not be on duty or on call, so you might arrange a time to meet.

 The investigating officer will meet you at reception, and lead you to a private room.

 Police require you to give an overview of what happened before asking if you want to make a statement.
 You do not have to participate in either process alone.
 For your initial overview report, you can take anyone with you for support, however, for your statement, the person you choose to sit with you must not be giving evidence themselves.
 This may be difficult to predict, so try to pick someone that was not involved with your assault or its aftermath (e.g family, friends you may have disclosed to).
-If you are unsure about giving a statement, start by providing an overview of your assault so that there is a summary of the event on record.
-You can leave with your unique event number and will not be contacted by police further, but can return at any point to make a statement and start with that same overview.
+Even taking a counsellor or sexual assault support worker can have ramifications for a potential trial later on.

 Statement